rdevries-thoughtworks/leap_se/pages/docs/platform/en.md

         ├── files/              # keys, certificates, and other files.
         └── users/              # public key information for privileged sysadmins.

 A provider instance directory contains everything needed to manage all the servers that compose a provider's infrastructure.
 Because of this, any versioning tool and development work-flow can be used to manage your provider instance.

 The `leap` command line tool
 ----------------------------

 The `leap` [command line tool](commands) is used by sysadmins to manage everything about a service provider's infrastructure.

+Keep these rules in mind:

+* `leap` is run on your workstation: The `leap` command is always run locally on your workstation, never on a server you are deploying to.
-Except when creating an new provider instance, `leap` is run from within the directory tree of a provider instance.
+* `leap` is run from within a provider instance: The `leap` command requires that the current working directory is a valid provider instance, except when running `leap new` to create a new provider instance.

 The `leap` command line has many capabilities, including: